Research in Progress

 Abstract: Most major nonviolent civil resistance campaigns target autocratic regimes.
 Most dictators, however, are toppled by their close supporters, not civilian protestors.
 Building on theories of strategic interactions between leaders, security agents, and protesters, we make three core claims.
 First, protesters are relatively less likely to mount a major nonviolent uprising against dictatorships with personalized security forces since they realize that these dictatorships have partially mitigated, via loyalty mechanisms, the moral hazard in employing security agents against protesters.
 Second, the fate of personalized security forces is tied more closely to that of the dictator, making such forces relatively more likely to respond with repression to realized protest.
 Finally, although personalized security forces are more likely to deter mass mobilization and repress it once it manifests, they are nonetheless more likely to splinter should initial attempts at repression fail to end the uprising, making security force defections more likely.
 We leverage new data on security force personalization – a proxy for loyal security agents – and major nonviolent protest campaigns to test these expectations.
 Our theory explains why many dictatorships rarely face mass protest mobilization and why uprisings that are met with violent force often fail in bringing about new democracies even when security forces splinter.

 John J. Chin.
-“Re-counting Nonviolent Campaigns: Introducing the RE-NAVCO Dataset.”
+“Re-counting Nonviolent Campaigns: Introducing the NEVER Dataset.”
 Working Paper.

-Abstract: This article contributes to the nascent literature on civil resistance by introducing an original Reconstruction and Extension of the Nonviolent and Violent Campaigns and Outcomes (RE-NAVCO) dataset on all major insurgencies from 1946 to 2013.
-The paper summarizes the rationale, coding rules, and updates made in the Re-NAVCO dataset and provides a detailed comparison with prior widely used datasets, namely NAVCO 2.0 and the Major Episodes of Contention (MEC) data.
-In contrast to prominent scholars who argue that nonviolent campaigns emerge and succeed equally regardless of a state’s material power, replication results using the new data indicates that state power is in fact a deterrent to successful mass uprisings.
+Abstract: This article contributes to the nascent literature on civil resistance by introducing an original reconstruction and extension of data on major nonviolent and violent episodes of resistance (NEVER) from 1946 to 2013.
+The paper summarizes the rationale, coding rules, and updates made in the NEVER dataset and provides a detailed comparison with prior widely used datasets, namely NAVCO 2.0 and the Major Episodes of Contention (MEC) data.
+In contrast to prominent scholars who argue that nonviolent campaigns emerge and succeed equally regardless of a state’s material power, replication results using the new data indicate that state power is in fact a deterrent to successful mass uprisings.

 “Re-syncing the CINC Data: Introducing the RE-CINC Dataset”